SMC-Developments/docs/metrics.md

 > ```

 Sets the input values used by the metric.
+<br>This section is *optional* and is mainly used to organize or reuse values.
 <br>Check the [Source Types](metric-components/source-types) section for more information.

 ### calculations